lucasval-vasic/vasic-upv-digital-backend-lab1/README.md

 > read_sdc ../../tcons/$BLOCK_NAME.sdc
 ```

-Calling up report_timing will trigger a timing update: this is the process in which Tempus takes design data and constraints and performs the timing analysis.
+Calling up report_timing will trigger a timing update.
+This is the process in which Tempus takes design data and constraints and performs the timing analysis.
 A call to report_timing after the constraints have been modified will trigger this timing update.
 It can also be triggered manually with the update_timing command.

 If everything went well you should see your first timing report, focusing on the design's critical path.
 The default report_timing is very complete, but it lacks the full clock path breakdown so let's add it with the -path_type argument: